iamalion/text-analyzer/README.md

 numberOfOccurrencesInText(word, text);
 Expected Output: 3

+Test 11.5: "If an empty string is passed in as a word, it should return 0.

 Test 12: "It should remove all offensive words in a text."
 Code:
 const text = "zoinks this is loopdaloop";